 - Limited access to clean water (some parts of Africa/Central Asia)

-I will update this ultimate packing list for 6 months of backpacking after my trip, in order to specify which things I did not need after all!
 For those who are interested, in some cases I also specified the exact brand/product.

 Read more about How to Choose Your Backpack here.
 During the day I usually wear a small crossover bag together with a daypack (or totebag).
 This trip I will probably also start wearing a money belt.
 The Pacsafe 5L safe is truly handy for your valuables when staying in hostels.
 I’m a big fan of mini flash lights.
 I attach them to my bag or pants, so that I always have one with me.